thomashamamji/linedetection/README.md

 The goal of this part of the project is to detect the nearest and biggest line of a photo.

 ## How will it be implemented ?
-OpenCV is used to detect rectangle shapes of a photo.
+OpenCV is used to detect line shapes of a photo.
 Some shape filtering are processed with Numpy.
 Matplotlib is used to analyse the results.

-# Example of a some line detection results
+# Example of a line detection
 ## Without filtering
 ![1](https://github.com/Thomas7997/linedetection/assets/45339466/bea02402-fcaf-4c34-b0e3-fa52dd0eab67)